 6.10.
 To initiate the HS DNA chip run, select the dsDNA High Sensitivity Assay from the ‘Assay’ menu on the instrument screen, then properly fill the table of sample names by feeding information such as sample names and comments and start the chip run by clicking the ‘Start’ button at the upper right of the screen.

 6.11.
-Electrode cleaning after an HS DNA chip run: Immediately remove the used HS DNA chip, as soon as the assay is completed and dispose it according to good laboratory practices.
+Electrode cleaning after an HS DNA chip run: Immediately remove the used HS DNA chip, as soon as the assay is completed and dispose of it according to good laboratory practices.
 Perform the following procedure to ensure the electrodes are clean, without leftover residues from the previous assay.

 6.11.1.
 Fill slowly 350 µL of deionized analysis-grade water into one of the electrode cleaner wells and place the electrode cleaner in the fragment analyzer instrument by opening the lid and then close the lid and wait for about 10 s.